rabbitmq/rabbitmq-stream-dotnet-client/README.md

 See [Examples/CompressCodecs](./Examples/CompressCodecs) for `Lz4`,`Snappy` and `Zstd` implementations.

 ### Publish SuperStream
-See: https://blog.rabbitmq.com/posts/2022/07/rabbitmq-3-11-feature-preview-super-streams for more details.
+See [the blog post](https://blog.rabbitmq.com/posts/2022/07/rabbitmq-3-11-feature-preview-super-streams) for more details. </br>
+[The documentation](https://www.rabbitmq.com/streams.html#super-streams) explains how to create a super stream. <br>
+Once you created the super stream you can use it:

 ```csharp
  var producer = await Producer.Create(new ProducerConfig(system, "super_stream")